How we test antivirus and security software

 For example, Bitdefender offers a phishing protection feature, which checks web pages for phishing behavior – whether the page tries to obtain sensitive user data, like login credentials or credit card details.

-Another feature we test is email or spam filters to see how successful they are with removing threats that come via emails.
-For example, ESET has an Antispam protection feature, which detects and removes spam and potential phishing emails.
+Another feature we test is email or spam filters to see how successful they are in removing threats sent via email.
+For example, ESET has an Antispam protection feature that detects and removes spam and potential phishing emails.

 Firewall

-To test the antivirus firewall by evaluating how customizable it is, how it monitors network traffic to prevent unwanted access from the outside, and if there is an option also to safeguard the outgoing traffic.
+To test the antivirus firewall we evaluate how customizable it is, how it monitors network traffic to prevent unwanted access from the outside, and if there is an option to also safeguard the outgoing traffic.
 A good example is Norton’s smart firewall feature.

-We test the monitoring of local applications, whether there is no network resource misuse, and whether the firewall can prevent port scanning (a common technique used by cybercriminals to look for potential weak points in the network.)
+We test the monitoring of local applications to see whether network resources aren’t misused and whether the firewall can prevent port scanning (a common technique used by cybercriminals to look for potential weak points in the network).

 Independent lab tests